-However, the president said his country, the fourth largest nation, will continue contributing to the region's peace and stability, adding that bilateral trade in Asean was the key behind close cooperation.
+However, the president said his country, the fourth largest nation in the world, will continue contributing to the region's peace and stability, adding that bilateral trade in Asean was the key behind close cooperation.

-He said the assistance given to Indonesia during the time of its crisis by its neighbours including Singapore, Malaysia, Thailand and Vietnam, had been much appreciated.
+He said the assistance given to Indonesia during the time of its crisis by its neighbors including Singapore, Malaysia, Thailand and Vietnam, had been much appreciated.